fgauna12/fgauna12.github.io/_posts/2020-03-25-passing-variables-between-jobs-for-azure-devops-pipelines.md

   Write-Host "The value of the pipeline variable is $(someName)"
 ```

 But, you won't be able to use this variable from a different job... yet.
+By default, it's scoped to the _job_.

 ## Variables from another job